 Website (Japanese only) | Google Maps

-Staying with shrimp for a bit longer, let us tell you about Tenmusu, a mini rice ball filled with a single shrimp Tempura and wrapped in Nori seaweed.
-This simple dish was invented at a Tempura shop in Tsu city in Mie Prefecture but reached Nagoya by way of a franchise.
-The owners in Nagoya were very business savvy and invited radio, TV, and celebrities to endorse the food, through which Tenmusu was associated quite strongly with Nagoya.
+Staying with shrimp for a bit longer, let us tell you about Tenmusu, a mini rice ball filled with shrimp tempura and wrapped in nori seaweed.
+Technically, this dish was invented at a tempura shop in Tsu city in Mie Prefecture, but reached Nagoya by way of a franchise.
+However, it came to be strongly associated with Nagoya because the owners in Nagoya were very business savvy and invited radio, TV, and celebrities to endorse the food, and it exploded in popularity.

-Try the original Tenmusu in Nagoya at Tenmusu Senju.
-This tiny shop sells only Tenmusu (5 per serving) mostly for takeout, but at some shops, there is a small area to eat in.
-Enjoying Tenmusu while they are still hot is the best experience.
+We recommend trying the original Tenmusu at Tenmusu Senju.
+This tiny shop sells only Tenmusu (5 rice balls per order) mostly for takeout.
+(Pro tip: these are best enjoyed while they are still hot and fresh!)

 Tenmusu Senju (天むす 千寿)